The author is a QUB Political Science honours graduate, a political analyst and has written on a variety of related issues

 The Fewes: A Place Apart

 The Daily Telegraph's Irish correspondent Toby Harnden's book, Bandit Country, introduces readers to a brief history of the ancient area known as the Fewes, encompassing South Armagh, the outlying areas of North Louth and North Monaghan.
-He tries to make the case that, even pre-partition, that the Fewes area, which includes South Armagh, was quite a bellicose proposition for the British colonial invaders to conquer.
+He tries to make the case that, even pre-partition, the Fewes area, which includes South Armagh, was quite a bellicose proposition for the British colonial invaders to conquer.

-Harnden cites the geography of the area, which historically includes the Gap of the North, as being an unwelcoming feature for the Colonial marauders to manage.
+Harnden cites the geography of the area, which historically includes the Gap of the North, as being an unwelcoming feature for the colonial marauders to manage.
 The term 'Bandit Country' was a mainstream British media construct, specifically used to describe the de facto 'Liberated Zones', created by the ferocity of the Provisional IRA's campaign in South Armagh, during the 40+ year conflict with the British Army, commonly referred to as 'the Troubles.'

 The author cites successive examples of the area being an extremely dangerous place for the Royal Irish Constabulary, the pre-partition British police force, and of course, the Royal Ulster Constabulary (RUC), post-partition.
 Harnden constructs a picture of the area as being particularly lawless, prone to violence and a 'place apart'.
 It is an impression of South Armagh that Bandit Country attempts to confirm throughout its chapters, but is it a fair reflection in reality?
-I would rate his hypothesis as understandable, but fairly typical of the British Colonial mentality when dealing with Irish Republican areas.
+I would rate his hypothesis as understandable, but fairly typical of the British colonial mentality when dealing with Irish Republican areas.
 Many commentators and authors, (although in fairness, probably not Harnden) fail to really comprehend why the 'Queen's Writ' is not warmly received, in much of Ireland, for very real historical reasons.

 Slab and Mortar

 Harnden appears as obsessed with the alleged main player in South Armagh, Thomas 'Slab' Murphy, as his security force contacts.
 Bandit Country devotes a whole chapter to Thomas 'Slab' Murphy and his farm complex that happens to straddle the border, much to the consternation of every British imperialist sent to the area.
-As far as Harnden, the 'Brits' and the RUC/PSNI are concerned, Slab and his farm complex are basically the epicenters of all Provisional IRA activity, in at least 4 counties, if not the whole of Ireland!
+As far as Harnden, the 'Brits' and the RUC/PSNI are concerned, Slab and his farm complex are basically the epicenters of all Provisional IRA activity, in at least four counties, if not the whole of Ireland!

 The author, throughout the book, chronicles Provisional IRA operations mounted against the British, which allegedly had their origins in South Armagh, including the cripplingly, massive London Docklands bomb and the innovative nature of those actions.
 He goes on to understate the fairly obvious: that South Armagh was not exactly a cushy posting for the British security forces: